-What?: Start with what you want to do and why you want to do it.
+What?
+Start with what you want to do and why you want to do it.
 Opening an online shop surely feels exciting but if your main ambition is to make money, and nothing else, you won’t last long.
 You need a strong motive.
 Something that will inspire you to wake up every day at 5 in the morning.
-Something that will motivate you to keep you going despite the obstacles.
+Something that will motivate you to keep you going despite the obstacles.1

 Commit: Allow yourself at least 3 years to do the above.
 Good things take time.
 There’s no such thing as an overnight success.
 The stories we read online are showing us only the tip of the iceberg.
 Beneath the water, there’s always years of hard work.
-If you’re not willing to commit at least 3 years in a project, save yourself some time and money and don’t start at all.
+If you’re not willing to commit at least 3 years to a project, save yourself some time and money and don’t start at all.

 Say no: Once you know what you’re going to do, say no to things unrelated to your main goal.
 Say no to other opportunities.
 Say no to emerging business trends.
 And be firm when you say it.
 This step is crucial.
 If you stay open for opportunities you won’t make any progress.
 Close all windows of opportunity and stay committed to your long term goal.

 Adjust: Don’t blindly follow the path you originally set.
 It’s normal for our mission to be flawed at first.
 After all, we didn’t have any experience in the field initially.
-When we start working on the project we’ll know better.
+When we actually start working on the project, we’ll know better.
 So, after a couple of months, when we see the flaws in our original idea, once we know what’s not working, and what’s not going to work, make the correct adjustments and move forward.

 These are the basics.